2016 Spanish general election

-A general election was held in Spain on Sunday, 26 June 2016, to elect the members of the 12th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 26 June 2016 to elect the members of the 12th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 266 seats in the Senate.
-It was a repeat election under the provisions of Article 99.5 of the Constitution, as a result of the failure in government formation negotiations following the previous general election.
+It was a repeat election under the provisions of Article 99.5 of the Constitution, as a result of the failure in government formation negotiations following the previous general election (and the first time a nationwide election was held in Spain under this procedure).